canonical/maas/docs/cluster-configuration.rst

 networks where you don't want to manage any nodes.
 Or, if you do want to manage nodes but don't want the cluster controller to serve DHCP, you may be able to get by without it.
 This is explained in :ref:`manual-dhcp`.

+.. _static-ip-address:

+Static vs Dynamic IP Addresses
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+On the cluster interface edit page, there are fields to enter both a dynamic and a static range of IP addresses.
+It is mandatory to enter the dynamic range if you are managing DHCP on this interface, but the static range is optional.

+Dynamic addresses are given to both unknown devices booting on this network, and Nodes that are commissioning.
+Dynamic addresses are allocated by the DHCP server and may change at any time.

+Static addresses are given to Nodes when they are allocated to a user and started up, and returned to the pool only when the Node is de-allocated.
+Static addresses are allocated by MAAS, and are guaranteed not to change while allocated.
+If you are managing DNS on this network, only static IP addresses are given DNS entries with the Node's name.

+If you do not configure the static range, then nodes will only get dynamic IP addresses and will never get a DNS entry.

+IP addresses in the static range are also available for reservation by users using the :doc:`api`.
+This prevents MAAS from allocating the reserved IP to any Nodes or other devices, which allows users to assign it freely to their own hosts/devices on the same network, such as LXC containers.

 Multiple networks